gmc-code/PC-microbit-micropython/docs/lessons/Practice_tasks_1_Answers.rst

 ----

-7. Write code to repetitively scroll the numbers from the list 2, 3, 5, 7, 11, 13, 17, 19 via a for loop.
+7. Write code to repetitively scroll the numbers from the list 2, 3, 5, 7, 11, 13, 17, 19 via a for-loop.

 .. code-block:: python